kptdev/kpt/docs/design-docs/08-package-variant.md

 revision.
 That is, the user must edit the PackageVariant, and change the upstream package reference.
-When that is done, the package variant controller will update any existing Draft package under its ownership by doing the equivalent of a `kpt pkg update` to rebase the downstream on the new upstream revision.
-If a Draft does not exist, then the package variant controller will create a new Draft based on the current published downstream, and apply the `kpt pkg update` to rebase that.
+When that is done, the package variant controller will update any existing Draft package under its ownership by doing the equivalent of a `kpt pkg update` to update the downstream to be based upon the new upstream revision.
+If a Draft does not exist, then the package variant controller will create a new Draft based on the current published downstream, and apply the `kpt pkg update`.
 This updated Draft must then be proposed and approved like any other package change.

-If a floating tag is used[^notimplemented], then explicit modification of the PackageVariant is not needed.
+If a floating tag is used, then explicit modification of the PackageVariant is not needed.
 Rather, when the floating tag is moved to a new tagged revision of the upstream package, the package revision controller will notice and automatically propose and update to that revision.
 For example, the upstream